 Avondale Care Group

-Getman, Sweeney & Dunn and Bohrer Brady, LLC represent the Named Plaintiff in a lawsuit against Avondale Care Group (Avondale) for alleged violations of Federal and state overtime laws, titled Severino v.
+Getman, Sweeney & Dunn and Bohrer Brady, LLC represent the Named Plaintiffs who are Home Health Aides (“HHAs”) formerly employed at Avondale Care Group, LLC (“Avondale”) in a lawsuit against Avondale for alleged violations of federal and state overtime laws, titled Severino v.
 Avondale Care Group, LLC, 1:21 Civ.
 10720 (S.D.N.Y.).
 This case was filed as a putative collective and class action lawsuit.
-At a later date the Court will decide if the case will continue as a collective or class action lawsuit.
-Until that time, as explained below, you can file a consent to sue form to join the action and preserve your unpaid overtime wage claims.

-Plaintiff alleges that Avondale failed to pay her and other Home Health Aides overtime as required by state and federal law.
-In her Complaint, she has asserted claims on behalf of herself and other Home Health Aides for: 1) unpaid overtime wages and an equal amount of liquidated damages; 2) unpaid spread of hours wages; and 3) wage statement violations.
+Plaintiffs allege that Avondale failed to pay them and other Home Health Aides overtime as required by state and federal law.
+They assert that Avondale only paid them for 13 of the 24 hours worked in their shifts and deducted time for three supposed one-hour meal breaks and an eight-hour sleep period.
+However, Plaintiffs allege that they had to work during their meal and sleep periods in order to care for their assigned patients.
+In their Complaint, specifically, they have asserted claims on behalf of themselves and other Home Health Aides for: 1) unpaid overtime wages and an equal amount of liquidated damages; 2) unpaid spread of hours wages; and 3) wage statement violations.
 You can view the Complaint here.

 Answers to Common Questions - Posted December 15, 2021